kscalelabs/rdme-docs/docs/ML/k-infer/index.md

 export ORT_DYLIB_PATH=/path/to/libonnxruntime.[so,dylib]
 ```

-This should be the correct file for your system.
 The runtime will dynamically link to this path.